zeusdeep/JetpackKit/README.md

-JetPackKit aims to provide functionalies similar to the one provided by Android Jetpack https://developer.android.com/jetpack/
+JetpackKit aims to provide functionalies similar to the one provided by Android Jetpack https://developer.android.com/jetpack/ for iOS applications.